barisbilen1/Steam-analytics-project/README.md

 # Steam analytics project

 Here in this repository, you will find my scripts and queries I wrote for analyzing Steam (software distribution platform for games) data and building a proper, version controlled pipeline harnessing the power of BigQuery, local environment, and Tableau.
-/ Baris Bilen - 03.06.2025
+<br> <br> Baris Bilen - 03.06.2025

+Please follow the steps below to use a virtual environment and run the scripts to generate cleaned data:

 ## Using a Virtual Environment to Run Scripts and Generate Cleaned Data

-Please follow the steps below to use a virtual environment and run the scripts to generate cleaned data:

 1. **Create a project folder**:
    - On your Desktop, create a folder named `xomnia`.